install_packages("infoelectoral")

 library(mapSpain)

-shp <- esp_munic.sf %>% select(LAU_CODE)
+shp <- esp_get_munic_siane(year = "2016") %>% select(LAU_CODE)

-Recode the party names
+Recode party names

-Since most parties have different names throughout the country, you need to recode them to group their results.
-You can use the column code.nacional included in the resulting data.frame that indicates the grouping party code at the national level.
+Since most parties have different names throughout the country, you will need to recode them to group their results.
+You can use the column codigo_partido_nacional included in the resulting data.frame that indicates the grouping party code at the national level.
 After that you’ll have to create the complete municipality code (LAU_CODE) for the merge with the sf object and transform the data from long to wide format.

-siglas_r <- results %>%
+results %>%

 group_by(codigo_partido_nacional) %>%